ndp-software/ts-service-worker/README.md

 Service workers are a powerful tool for developers to improve the user experience, providing for fine-grained caching, offline usage and progressive web apps (PWAs).
 It replaced the coarse-grained _AppCache_, which proved quite hard to use (and was retired).

-Unfortunately, the service worker API is also hard to use as well, as it is quite low-level.
+Unfortunately, the service worker API is hard to use as well, as it is quite low-level.
 It requires a series of nested promise chains, and quickly grows complicated.
 In the documentation contains good examples describing single specific strategies.
 While these are readable, they are minimally useful because real-world usage requires integrating several of these strategies at the same time.
 This can be error-prone and hard to follow.
 And as anyone who has developed service workers knows, they are tedious to test because of the complex lifecycle.

 And since service workers run in the browser, they must be written in the browser's version Javascript.
 This likely involves transcompilation, which will requiring additional complexity in the build process to produce a separate artifact.
 It can be quite challenging in a Typescript and JS-bundling project (most projects).
 Typically the service-worker will require a different build path than the rest of your code because it must be distributed as a separate resource.